tiangolo/poetry-version-plugin/README.md

 importlib-metadata = {version = "^1.0", python = "<3.8"}
 ```

 But then, when they release each new version of the backport (currently `4.0.1`), you have to update it (or not).
-And your users would have to manually handle conflicts with any other packages that also depend on `importlib-metadata`, which could be multiple, as many packages could be doing the same trick (I've dealt with that).
+And your users would have to manually handle conflicts with any other packages that also depend on `importlib-metadata` which could be multiple, as many packages could be doing the same trick (I've dealt with that).

 The other option is not to pin any version range of your `importlib-metadata` in your `pyproject.toml` and hope for the best.